NeuroShepherd/MunichStudentGuide/_book/index.md

 As I have only relocated from abroad to Germany once in my life, I can neither say the experiences nor information I provide here is the definitive truth or the only way to accomplish relocating.
 Moreover, I documented as many of the procedures as I could at the time of my relocation, but I almost certainly failed to write down every piece of information that might be of interest to others and so there are likely small gaps that others could fill in.

-To make contributions, please either open an issue/pull request on GitHub or send an email to `r params$help_email`
+To make contributions, please either open an issue/pull request on GitHub or send an email to placeholder@email.com

 ## Disclaimers